+• December 2018 (Version 1)

+Description:
-- Estimated Delivery Date: December 2018 (Version 1) - Product Description: Our team will develop a web application which will allow sponsors to integrate company logos and product advertisements into live streams.
-The web application will also allow zoo and aquarium marketing staff to extract various pictures and timelapses for marketing purposes.

-- Specifications and Analysis
+Our team will develop a web application which will allow sponsors to integrate company logos and product advertisements into live streams.
+The web application will also allow zoo and aquarium marketing staff to extract images and video clips for marketing purposes.
+2 - Specifications and Analysis